 - Lacerations.
 Hitting gravel or the road can rip into unprotected skin.
 These have the potential to get infected.

 Motorcyclists can suffer from road rash, which occurs when there is friction between their skin and the ground.
 The dirt, gravel, or pavement can rip and tear at the skin and debris on the road can enter the injury site.
 The friction causes serious burn injuries that have varying degrees of severity and requirements for treatment.
-Burn injuries should not be self-diagnosed and need to be seen by a medical professional so they can properly assess the injuries and create a treatment plan.
+Burn injuries should not be self-diagnosed.
+They need to be seen by a medical professional, so they can properly assess the injuries and create a treatment plan.

 - First-Degree.
 This is the least dangerous form of road rash because it only affects the outer layer of skin.
 The area is usually red and painful, but there is a small chance of tissue damage.
 First-degree burns can be cared for at home.

 - Second-Degree.
 These burns reach underneath the outer layer of skin.
 It may appear red, blistered, and will probably be painful.
 Medical attention is needed for treatment and the area could be scarred when it heals.

 - Third-Degree.
 These burns cause deep wounds that reach muscle, tendons, and bone.
 The nerve damage may take away feeling in that area.
 There’s a high risk of infection and these burns need medical attention immediately.
 Skin grafts may be needed to heal the wound.
 The area will most likely be scarred and the nerve damage could be permanent.